- Heart Arrhythmia or Cardiac Arrhythmia: What is it in Dogs?

 The treatment plan and prognosis for a dog that has arrhythmia entirely depends upon the diagnosis.
 There are several ways to treat, as well as manage heart arrhythmia, as well as its causes!

-Let us say a pup is experiencing arrhythmia because they happen to have Addison’s disease.
+Let us say a pup is experiencing a type of arrhythmia because they happen to have Addison’s disease.
 The veterinarian is going to treat the ailment, typically through the use of medication, and as the aliment is cured, the arrhythmia is going to go away.

 There’s an array of meds, like beta-blockers, which may assist in regulating the heartbeat of a dog.
 Medications also can be used in the treatment of heart diseases which are leading to the arrhythmia.
 If, for instance, the dog has Myocarditis (inflammation of heart muscle), a veterinarian may treat the condition using anti-inflammatory drugs.